-In a brand new Jumanji adventure, four high school kids discover an old video game console and are drawn into the game's jungle setting, literally becoming the adult avatars they chose.
-What they discover is that you don't just play Jumanji - you must survive it.
-To beat the game and return to the real world, they'll have to go on the most dangerous adventure of their lives, discover what Alan Parrish left 20 years ago, and change the way they think about themselves - or they'll be stuck in the game forever, to be played by others without break.Written by
+In a brand-new Jumanji adventure, four high-school kids discover an old video-game console and are drawn into the game's jungle setting, literally becoming the adult avatars they chose.
+What they discover is that you don't just play Jumanji--you must survive it.
+To beat the game and return to the real world, they must go on the most dangerous adventure of their lives, discover what Alan Parrish left 20 years ago, and change the way they think about themselves --or they'll be stuck in the game forever, to be played by others without break.Written by

 In the game, Alex does not make a reference to the Will Smith song "Gettin Jiggy Wit It" (which wasn't released until 1997, the year after he disappeared) he merely uses the word "jiggy" which was in popular vernacular for a large part of the 90s.
 See more »

 Reboots can be tricky.
 While some click, most of them crumble under the pressure to shake off the barrage of comparisons that would be thrown at the movie.
 Last couple of years saw such horrible reboots like Jurassic World, The Mummy, Kong: Skull Island.
 But much like Spiderman: Homecoming, Jumanji succeeds to impress the viewers.

 Jumanji gets a modern age makeover where now instead of a board game it is a video game.
 Four teenagers with varying personalities are put together in a detention.
 Here they discover the Jumanji video game and enter the world of Jumanji as their avatars.
 Then starts the fun ride.
 There are enough plot holes like how did the video game end up in a high school from Alex's freak house.
 The movie uses time tested cliche - Four teenagers with some flaw realize their shortcomings when (literally) seen from some other's point of view.
 But the fun parts of the movie makes us forget them, at least till the movie ends.